-- For participants of the Access Fast Track program we may share personal information (such as but not limited to CVs) with the companies supporting the AFT program or other potential employers.
+- For participants of the Access Fast Track programme we may share personal information (such as but not limited to CVs) with the companies supporting the AFT programme or other potential employers.
 Where relevant, participants will be informed of which information has been shared with which companies.
 The information on the participants will be handled securely and in compliance with the Data Protection policies of these companies.

 - Service providers and processors who provide services and data processing for us in accordance with our instructions.
 For example, this may be the operator of an external data centre or other IT providers.

 - Local, national and foreign courts, bodies, agencies and authorities (e.g. in connection with investigations, enquiries and requests from such courts, bodies, agencies and authorities, administrative investigations, criminal investigations and civil and/or criminal proceedings and compliance with any applicable laws or regulations or internal rules);

 - Other parties in potential or actual legal proceedings;

 - The public, including visitors to websites and social media (where publication is appropriate or where you have made such publication yourself);

 We only transfer personal data if necessary for the provision of a specific service or a specific purpose.
 Third parties process personal data in accordance with our instructions and only for the purpose specified by us.
 In addition, such processors must implement appropriate organisational and technical measures to ensure data security.
 An exception to this may be third party service providers (e.g. payment processing) to whom we redirect you directly in the course of providing services.

 We or third parties generally process your personal data in Switzerland, with the exception of Mailchimp (see section 7).

 If, in certain situations or for certain services other than Mailchimp, personal data is processed in a third country, we will inform you in advance in which country this will take place.